 Migratory birds typically fly in swarms.
 The lead birds, that can be found at the tip of the swarm demonstrate the greatest strength and experience.
 The role of leadership is fundamental.

 Integrity is increasingly becoming a critical success factor for organizations and functions as a dual lever for companies: On one hand, it increases company value, on the other hand, it diminishes the liability to sanctions and mitigates personal liability.

 Every company wants to secure its profitability.
 Therefore, it is essential to avoid penalties and minimize risk provisions.
 Integrity is a profit protector.
 Furthermore, efforts to strengthen integrity within the company also minimize the top management’s personal liability risk in the event of a loss: Integrity is a safety belt for management.

 At the same time, the value of a company is increased, as investors focus more and more on ethical and value-based management (impact investing).
 Thus, integrity becomes a value driver.
 Integrity also attracts talents in the labor market, and binds employees and customers to the company in the long term.
 Integrity is a people inspirer.

 We want to make a significant contribution to the global economy by operationalizing the global corporate value of integrity.
-The Global Organizational Integrity Institute – short GOII – is an independent, scientific-based institute that supports organizations by measuring their current level of integrity and by systematically implementing the appropriate improvement measures.
+The Global Organizational Integrity Institute – short GOII – is an independent, scientific-based institute that supports organizations by setting up a highly effective integrity program and provide operational support in the management of such.
+In addition, it helps by measuring organizations’ current level of integrity and by systematically implementing the appropriate improvement measures.
+It calculates the return of integrity investments.

 Integrity has an important effect on the fulfillment of ESG-criteria